williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 # Implementing the Authorization Code Flow with PKCE

-If you are building a native mobile application, then the authorization code flow with a Proof Key for Code Exchange (PKCE) is the recommended method for controlling the access between your application and a resource server.
+If you are building a native application, then the authorization code flow with a Proof Key for Code Exchange (PKCE) is the recommended method for controlling the access between your application and a resource server.

-The Authorization Code Flow with PKCE is simply the standard Code flow with an extra step at the beginning and an extra verification at the end.
+The Authorization Code Flow with PKCE is the standard Code flow with an extra step at the beginning and an extra verification at the end.
 At a high-level, the flow has the following steps:

 - Your application generates a code verifier followed by a code challenge
 - Your application directs the browser to the Okta Sign-In page, along with the generated code challenge, and the user authenticates
-- Okta redirects back to your application with an authorization code
+- Okta redirects back to your native application with an authorization code
-- The authorization code is passed to your application
 - Your application sends this code, along with the code verifier, to Okta.
 Okta returns access and ID tokens, and optionally a refresh token
 - Your application can now use these tokens to perform actions on behalf of the user with a resource server (for example an API)